Ideal weight calculation

 Devine Formula (1974): the simplest and most common in medical settings.
 It only takes height and gender into account.

 Lorentz Formula (1929): older but still used.
-It distinguishes between men and women with a specific calculation for each.
+It differentiates between men and women with a specific calculation for each gender.

-Creff Formula: the most complete because it integrates age and body type (wrist circumference).
+Creff Formula: the most complete as it integrates age and morphology (wrist circumference).
 It generally gives the most realistic result for people over 40.

 Each formula uses different variables.
-Devine and Lorentz ignore age and body type — they are less precise for people outside the "norm."
+Devine and Lorentz ignore age and morphology — they are less precise for people who fall outside the "norm."
 Creff is more nuanced but requires more data.

 The average of the 3 formulas gives you a realistic range.
 If your 3 results are close, you have a reliable estimate.
-If they diverge a lot, your body type is atypical, and it should be interpreted with caution.
+If they diverge significantly, it means your morphology is atypical and should be interpreted with caution.

 These formulas don't know your muscle mass, your actual health, or your well-being.
 An athlete will naturally be above their calculated "ideal weight."

-True ideal weight is where you feel good, sleep well, have energy, and your blood tests are good.
-Use these numbers as a guide, not an absolute goal.
+The true ideal weight is the one where you feel good, sleep well, have energy, and your blood work is good.
+Use these numbers as a reference, not an absolute goal.